edyu/wtf-zig-if/README.md

 for those first coming into the language.
 I’m actually one such person.
-When I was thrown into Zig (by choice) for my current project, I didn’t think twice but Zig happens to overload the simple **if** statement for many of the new concepts that underly Zig’s power.
+When I was thrown into Zig (by choice) for my current project, I didn’t think twice but Zig happens to overload the simple **if** statement for many of the new concepts that underlie Zig’s power.
 Today we’ll explore the **if** statement in Zig and by the end hopefully you’ll have a better grasp of the language.

 ## Basic _if_ statement